BananasRule/DDNS-Service-v3/README.md

 # Operation
 This program is designed to check for IP address changes every minute, with a check of the DNS record occurring hourly.
-It is able to email the status of DNS updates to a designated email address using STMP.
+It is able to email the status of DNS updates to a designated email address using SMTP.

 # Install
 An installation script is provided and can be run using the following command: